-The Board of Directors of New Hampshire Housing Finance Authority will hold a special meeting on Friday, June 2, 2017, at 9:00 a.m. at the Authority’s offices located at 32 Constitution Drive, Bedford, New Hampshire.
+The following Committees of the Board of Directors of the New Hampshire Housing Finance Authority and the Board of Directors will meet on the following dates and times at the Authorityâ€™s offices located at 32 Constitution Drive, Bedford, New Hampshire.

 By: Dean J. Christon

 New Hampshire Housing Finance Authority (NHHFA) is soliciting proposals from qualified firms for services related to the management of the Statewide Lead Hazard Control & Healthy Homes Program.
 The successful firm will provide at a minimum two (2) Full Time positions dedicated to the program: (1) a Program Coordinator/Lead Inspector; and (2) a Risk Assessor/Construction Manager.
 Services will be for approximately 250 housing units (50-70 projects) to be undertaken over approximately three (3) years.
 The scope of services will primarily concentrate on, but are not necessarily limited to; lead Inspections (approximately 250), as well as preparing risk assessments and scopes of work for all projects granted funding; and, regular inspections of all construction/abatement work on all units in accordance with all applicable regulatory requirements, U.S. Department of Housing and Urban Development (HUD) Lead Hazard Control Program and State of New Hampshire Laws.
 Both positions will share responsibilities for the implementation of comprehensive policies and procedures regarding screening and inspection of properties, and identification of qualified lead abatement contractors as well as construction remediation oversight.
 NHHFA is an equal opportunity employer.

 Inquiries should be directed to: NHHFA, attention Christine Lavallee, 32 Constitution Drive, Bedford, NH 03110 or clavallee @ nhhfa.org.